Islands & Volcanoes

 - A few weeks before the first class, we will email you the Zoom links, as well as detailed notes with cheese pairing suggestions, recommendations on when to open the wines, and much more.

-- Class reservations can always be rescheduled up until the start of the first class.
+- All purchases are non-refundable, but any class registration can be rescheduled up until the day of the first class.

 - We will taste a total of six wines (three per session).
 There are several ways to source the wines, as listed below.